 Place your pipe or bowl in a sealable plastic bag and fill it with rubbing alcohol until the entire piece is submerged.
 Add a teaspoon of table salt (sodium chloride) or Epsom salt (magnesium sulfate), either of which will act as a scrubber or sponge for the resin.
 Leave the pipe or bowl to soak in the bag for about 12 hours, giving the alcohol enough time to dissolve the resin.

-Rubbing alcohol is also a fast and effective method for removing weed resin or leftover resin from your hands.
+Rubbing alcohol is also a fast and effective method for removing resin from your hands.
 Rubbing your fingers with vegetable or olive oil may also safely remove resin and be more gentle on your skin.